Liamq12/MCMOD/README.txt

 Liamq12's Notes:
 Navigate to the ExampleMod.java file to make your mod.
 Use the methods in the MOD class to add blocks, add items, add drops to items, and much more!
+Make sure to change the varible PATH in the ExampleMod.java file to the path leading to your MCMOD folder.
+Leave the Id as example for now.
 Textures are added in textures folder under the \src\main\resources\assets\example path.